10 Shear Loading in Beams

 Click to expand

 Shear stress in an object depends on the internal shear force and the shape of the cross-section.
 One important geometric property used in this chapter is the first moment of area.
 This property was introduced in Section 8.1 and was used when determining the centroid of an area.
-Recall we used @eqn-8.1 to break simple cross-sections down into a number of composite parts.
-When finding the centroid of these composite areas we modified the equation slightly to:
+Recall we used Equation 8.1 to break down simple cross-sections into a number of composite parts.
+When finding the centroid of these composite areas we modified the equation slightly to

 \[ \bar{y}=\frac{\sum y_i A_i}{\sum A_i}=\frac{y_1 A_1+y_2 A_2+\ldots}{A_1+A_2+\ldots} \]